MicrosoftDocs/power-platform/power-platform/admin/admin-view-user-licenses.md

 The list of users is downloaded into a .csv file.
 This process could take several minutes.
 Make sure that you don't close the window before the list completely downloads or you may have to restart the process.

 ## View the list
 After the .csv file is created, open it in Excel.
-The list contains each user’s name, email address, license type, and other information.
+The list contains each user's name, email address, license type, and other information.

 A user who's accessed a product at least once is considered an *active user*.
 Since this is a list of active users, it does not contain users who have licenses for Power Apps and Power Automate but have never accessed them.
 You can view all user licenses from the [Microsoft 365 admin center](https://support.office.com/article/Assign-or-remove-licenses-for-Office-365-for-business-997596b5-4173-4627-b915-36abac6786dc).